 Why don’t my posts appear on Tag pages in the Reader?

-Your posts will only appear on Tag pages if you have a paid Jetpack plan that includes the backup feature.
+Your posts will only appear on Tag pages if you have the Jetpack plugin installed and have any Jetpack paid plan.

 Why don’t my posts appear in the Reader’s search results?